 Celebrating the 50th anniversary of the moon landing with Draper

 Draper is a non-profit research and development organization, specializing in advanced technology solutions for space exploration, health care and energy.
 Their engineers played a critical role in developing the technology that landed man on the moon in 1969.
-For the 50th anniversary of Apollo 11, we created a year-long public service campaign to celebrate the engineers behind the mission and inspire the next generation.
+For the 50th anniversary of Apollo 11, we worked with Sugar Films to create a year-long public service campaign to celebrate the engineers behind the mission and inspire the next generation.

 When we met Draper, they were in the midst of curating a database of never-before-released images, archival videos, and exclusive interviews with the Apollo engineers, into an educational website to share these with the public.
 They needed a strong campaign identity to tie the stories together into an accessible and inspiring message to younger generations, as well as a way to reach their target audiences.